paulcollett/react-masonry-css/readme.md

-A new masonry component powered by CSS to be fast loading and free of jQuery or other dependacies.
+A new masonry component powered by CSS to be fast loading and free of jQuery or other dependencies.
 Build specifically for React projects.

 ![image](https://user-images.githubusercontent.com/1904774/30821174-491e9670-a1d9-11e7-8b18-250d54858c4f.png)

 ### 😎 Why?

 Existing solutions like React wrapped DeSandro Masonry, while great had downfalls in our react app.
-It required rendering the DOM on load and on during resize before determining the layout which lead to a slow, laggy experiance that would occasionally break the layout completely during resize.
-It also had depenancies on jQuery and while being feature packed it showed in the large file size.
+It required rendering the DOM on load and on during resize before determining the layout which lead to a slow, laggy experiance that in our experiance would occasionally break the layout completely during resize.
+It also had depenancies on jQuery and while being feature packed it showed in resulting file size.

 To combat this, we looked into the latest techniques using just CSS, including flexbox & grid which fell short for anything other than basic images.
 CSS columns came the closest though the ordering reflow (orders down each column before reflowing to the next) visually broke when working with large different sized  elements.